-Back in April, newspapers reported that in St. John the Baptist Parish, Louisiana the Covid-19 death rate was the highest of any county in America with a population over 5,000 people.
+Back in April, newspapers reported that in St. John the Baptist Parish, Louisiana, the COVID-19 death rate was the highest of any county in America with a population of over 5,000 people.

 Courtney Baloney runs Treasures of Life, a funeral services center in the neighboring parish of St. James.
 He has been a funeral director and embalmer in this area for more than 25 years.
 Death has long been close to the surface.
 This region is part of a swath of the Mississippi River between New Orleans and Baton Rouge dotted with dozens of petrochemical factories and oil refineries that spew pollution into the surrounding communities.
 The area has taken on the unbecoming name, Cancer Alley.
 Yet there is much more to this place.
 The culture and people are vibrant and strong.
 This region gave birth to some of the early creators of jazz and blues.
 And then, of course, there is the famous jazz funeral tradition.
 The colorful musical funerary processions can be seen meandering the rural roads en route to the unique above-ground cemeteries, with the mighty Mississippi River and her ships in the background.